gpe-mw-training/fuse_messaging_dev/02_clients/dotnet_client/readme.txt

-This directory is for the .NET client code
+This directory is meant for the Microsoft .NET client.